smallbasic/smallbasic.github.io/_build/pages/escape.markdown

 ## Using the EscapeCode Unit

 The EscapeCode Unit makes it easier to use escape codes and to deal with different colors for foreground and background.
 The unit can be downloaded  or copy pasted from the [SmallBASIC Github website](https://github.com/smallbasic/smallbasic.plugins/blob/master/units/EscapeCodes.bas).
-Please save the unit in the same directory as you basic file.
+Please save the unit in the same directory as your basic file.

-Here an example on how to use the unit.
+Here an example on how to use the unit:

 ```Freebasic
 ' SmallBASIC 12.25